 Find out more about some of these opportunities below.
 You can also visit the Creative Victoria website for more information.

 Representing close to half of Australia’s digital games industry, Victoria is home to 90 game development studios, animation houses and games industry service providers – ranging from leading global companies to smaller boutique developers.
 Work produced in Victoria makes an impact on a global stage.

 More than 195,000 people in Victoria are employed in design roles – in everything from graphic design, branding and communications design, architecture, industrial and digital design, interior design and landscape design, user experience design, fashion design, urban design and more.

 This represents a significant part of the Victorian economy (around A$7 billion annually) and generates more than A$200 million in design related exports.

 Victoria is one of Australia’s premier destinations for film and TV – it’s Australia’s home of television drama, has one of Australia’s major film studios (Docklands Studios Melbourne) and runs one of the oldest film festivals in the world, the Melbourne International Film Festival.

 Our film and television sector contributes around $1.3 billion to the Victorian economy each year and employs more than 10,000 people.

-Find out more about Melbourne’s creative industries in the Future Industries – Creative industries strategy.
+Find out more about Melbourne’s creative industries at Creative Victoria – Our strategy.

 - Victoria is the national leader in visual and performing arts